For models with 6-cylinder engine

 Examination

-1. Disconnect the vacuum hose from the valve and blow into port B. Air must flow through the valve (WITH).
+1. Disconnect the vacuum hose from the valve and blow into port B. Air should pass through valve (C).

 2. Apply battery voltage to the valve terminals and blow into port B again.
-Air should come out of port A. Replace the valve if it is defective.
+Air should come out of port A. Replace the valve if it is faulty.

 Replacement

-1. Disconnect the vacuum hoses and valve connector.
+1. Disconnect the vacuum hoses and the valve connection connector.
 Remove the valve from the mounting bracket.

 2. Installation is carried out in the reverse order of removal.